Maceris/Hemera/docs/faq.md

 A few hot takes from the creator:

 * Inheritance, certainly beyond one level and possibly at all, is harmful. `extends` is evil, though `implements` gets a pass if (and only if) there are multiple implementations.
-* Trying to build programs by granularly modeling the real world as objects (`Cat extends Animal`) is counterproductive at best, and a nightmare at worst
+* Trying to build programs by granularly modeling a real world taxonomy as objects (`Cat extends Animal`) is counterproductive at best, and a nightmare at worst
 * Encapsulation is frequently incorrectly used (as terminology), naked getters and setters is neither encapsulating anything nor a good idea
-* Encapsulation is pointless when building programs around the data being operated on and operations that are performed on data, instead of designing in terms of Objects communicating via message-passing
+* Encapsulation is usually done at the wrong level, rendering it pointless by forcing details to leak out anyway.
+Microservices are significantly more OOP than `getX()` is.

 ### Operator overloading